 Next, choose the application of your choice.
 SiteGround will install any of the 50+ apps automatically after you complete creating a website.

 SiteGround has recently updated its own migration plugin.
-Therefore, even the non-technical users can migrate to SiteGround.
+Therefore, even non-technical users can migrate to SiteGround.
 However, they also offer professional migration services for unlimited sites.